Home » Repurposed Furniture » Spool Bed Bench Video Tutorial

 Five Power Tool Challenge

-- Drill
+• Drill

-- Sander
+• Sander

-- Miter Saw
+• Miter Saw

-- Jigsaw
+• Jigsaw

-- Nail Gun
+• Nail Gun

 So, now you know that you don’t need a complete arsenal of power tools to make an awesome project.
-In fact, if you check out all the projects from my friends at the bottom of this post you will see any other projects you can make with minimal tools!
+In fact, if you check out all the projects from my friends at the bottom of this post, you will see any other projects you can make with minimal tools!

 Paint Spool Bed Bench with Paint Sprayer

-No surprise, I mixed up some chalky paint primer to paint the Jenny Lind Headboard Bench.
+Unsurprisingly, I mixed up some chalky paint primer to paint the Jenny Lind Headboard Bench.

 Can you imagine painting all those spindles by hand?
 That’s not gonna happen around here.
 I used my Super Finish Max paint sprayer, starting on the underneath side.

-I prefer to paint a couple of coats of the chalky paint with Plaster of Paris, then finish it off with the original paint without the POP.
+I prefer to paint a couple of coats of chalky paint with Plaster of Paris, then finish it off with the original paint without the POP.
 This is Behr paint, white semi-gloss, which gave it a flat finish initially, but without the POP, it has a very nice protective sheen.

 Jenny Lind Spool Bed Bench

 I’m so, so happy with how this bench turned out.
 I seriously could make headboard benches every week.
 Because headboards are so different, there are always new challenges to tackle.
 Remember, this spool bed bench was made with just FIVE power tools.
 You don’t need a fancy workshop to keep busy with fun repurposed furniture projects.
 As you can see by the images in this tutorial, I work outside in my driveway.
-No fancy shop with a dust collection necessary.
+No fancy shop with a dust collection is necessary.

 Save & Share this Image on Pinterest